Yelp/yelp_kafka/docs/source/index.rst

 Getting Started
 ===============

-Yelp_kafka provides slightly different functions to interact with kafka depending
-interact with the scribe cluster or any other cluster (such as the standard one).
+Yelp_kafka provides slightly different functions to interact with the scribe cluster and any other cluster (such as the standard one).

 Scribe cluster
 --------------